JuanCarlos27juca/ColorMaker/README.md

+🌟 MAUI RGB Palette color
-MAUI App to control the screen's color with slidders and a random button, can also copy it to the clipboard
+App developed for Android/IOS to copy an exact HEX color changing slidders for Red, Green and Blue color; in addition to generate a random color.

+🧰 Technologies
+.NET 8
+C#
+MAUI
+XAML
+⚙️ Instalation
+Clone the repo
+Install in your Android/IOS device or run in Winows machine